Skip to main content

 };

 Not all providers support all content types.
-Check provider documentation for specific limitations on multi-modal inputs.
+For example, Anthropic accepts PDF file parts only.
+Check the provider pages for model-specific input limits.

 Assistant Content Parts